Sam Finnikin describes his experience of being a NICE Scholar

 Rebecca is a qualified GP based in London and divides her time been clinical work as a GP at Mawbey Group Practice and working for North West London CCGs on health wellbeing and prevention.
 She has previously undertaken a Darzi Fellowship and also worked in a rural hospital in South Africa.

-As a GP, Rebecca is passionate about improving HIV sexual and reproductive health in primary care and is a Clinical Fellow
+As a GP, Rebecca is passionate about improving HIV sexual and reproductive health in primary care and is a Clinical Fellow for Royal College of General Practitioners (RCGPs) in this area.
+Unfortunately, undiagnosed HIV and late diagnoses

 As a NICE Scholar, Rebecca will be working in collaboration with RCGP, Public Health England (PHE), Terence Higgins Trust (THT) and Faculty of Sexual and Reproductive Health to improve and normalise HIV testing in